 At the age of 55, Fontenot could no longer ignore the call to complete her degree.

-杏吧专区淚 had been talking to my boss about it, and he had gone back to UL Lafayette through the online General Studies program, because he only needed six hours to graduate,杏吧专区 Fontenot says. 杏吧专区淗e said, 杏吧专区楲ook, if I can do it, you can do it.杏吧专区櫺影勺ㄇ鴿
+杏吧专区淚'd been talking to my boss about it.
+He went back to UL Lafayette through the online General Studies program.
+Heonly needed six hours to graduate,杏吧专区 Fontenot says. 杏吧专区淗e said, 杏吧专区楲ook, if I can do it, you can do it.杏吧专区櫺影勺ㄇ鴿

-That encouragement came back to Fontenot when her position as a retail merchandiser went away in 2018.
+That nudge came back to Fontenot when her position in retail went away in 2018.

-杏吧专区淭hat's when the idea started creeping up that this might be a great time to finish that degree because I'm retired, and I'm too young to just sit here.杏吧专区
+杏吧专区淭hat's when the idea started creeping up that this might be a great time to finish that degree.
+I'm retired, and I'm too young to just sit here.杏吧专区

 (Re)Starting Slow

-After being out of school for 37 years, Fontenot was intimidated to jump into 100% online courses.
+After being out of school for 37 years, Fontenot was worried about jumping into 100% online courses.

-杏吧专区淚 started with one class because I was nervous about testing; I was nervous about proctoring; I was nervous about the technology now 杏吧专区 all of that,杏吧专区 says Fontenot.
+杏吧专区淚 started with one class because I was nervous about testing; I was nervous about proctoring.
+I was nervous about the new technology 杏吧专区 all of that,杏吧专区 says Fontenot.

-"I could get a lot of hours completed by enrolling in A- and B-term classes,杏吧专区 Fontenot says. 杏吧专区淪o, I started adding on classes as soon as I realized it wasn杏吧专区檛 as hard as I feared; you just have to stay on top of the reading and do the things they tell you to do.杏吧专区
+"I could get a lot of hours completed by enrolling in A- and B-term classes,杏吧专区 Fontenot says. 杏吧专区淚 started adding on more once I realized it wasn杏吧专区檛 as hard as I feared.
+You just have to stay on top of the reading and do what they tell you to do.杏吧专区

 That杏吧专区檚 not to say Fontenot didn杏吧专区檛 struggle.
 Earning a degree is a challenge, and she felt that.
 But her family was usually waiting in the wings to give her perspective and support her.
 She credits that support for getting her through the rough times.

-"When I thought, 杏吧专区楾here's no way I can do this,杏吧专区 my kids would say, 杏吧专区楳om, you got this.杏吧专区 My niece would come over and help and say, 杏吧专区榯his is what you have to think about...杏吧专区 or 杏吧专区榯hink about it like this...杏吧专区,杏吧专区 says Fontenot.
+"When I thought, 杏吧专区楾here's no way I can do this,杏吧专区 my kids would say, 杏吧专区楳om, you got this.杏吧专区 My niece would come over to help and say, 杏吧专区榯hink about it like this...杏吧专区,杏吧专区 says Fontenot.

 Finishing Strong